yoshida-eth0/ruby-sakura_gakuin/README.md

 # SakuraGakuin

-All about a limited growth period only Japanese idol Sakura Gakuin.
+All about Japanese idol "Sakura Gakuin", that consists of limited to growth period girls only.

 ## Installation